Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Approximation of the -generator

-To discuss the condition $f*\mu_n\in D(\AG)$, we focus on the finite-dimensional case and convolution with smooth mollifiers.
-Denote by $\Lipb$ the space of all bounded Lipschitz continuous functions $f\colon\R^d\to\R$ and by $\Cb^\infty$ the space of all bounded infinitely differentiable functions $f\colon\R^d\to\R$ such that all derivatives are bounded.
+Denote by $\Lipb$ the space of all bounded Lipschitz continuous functions $f\colon\Rd\to\R$ and by $\Cbi$ the space of all bounded infinitely differentiable functions $f\colon\Rd\to\R$ such that the partial derivatives of any order are bounded.